Adelaide Hall: Black Plaque awarded to Adelaide Hall, 2021

 Adelaide Hall was honoured in 2021 by the Black Plaque Project, an initiative of the Nubian Jak Community Trust, with a plaque commemorating her outstanding career and achievements in the world of entertainment.
-The plaque is placed in the world-renowned Abbey Road Recording Studios in St John's Wood, London where Hall recorded with fellow American jazz artiste and composer Fats Waller.
+The plaque is placed in the world-renowned Abbey Road Recording Studios in St John's Wood, London, where Hall recorded with fellow American jazz artiste and composer Fats Waller.
 Hall is No. 15 in the Black Plaque Project that honours the achievements throughout history of members of the UK's black community.

-One Minute Theatre Top 10 People of Colour in Musicals=, 2021
+One Minute Theatre Top 10 People of Colour in Musicals, 2021

 In March 2021, 1 Minute Theatre Reviews acknowledged Adelaide Hall in their 10 "people of colour who have made a major contribution to the stage musical".

-Women Inspire Podcast, 2021
+Women Inspire podcast, 2021

 Adelaide Hall - "Sing to the moon Addie and the stars will shine."

 In January 2021, the Women Inspire podcast devoted an episode to the life and career of Hall, titled "Sing to the moon Addie and the stars will shine".

+Google Doodle, 2023

+In honour of UK Black History Month, what would have been Hall's 122nd birthday was celebrated with a Google Doodle, featuring illustrations by London-based artist Hannah Ekuwa Buckman.

+Blue plaque

+Hall was one of the recipients of an English Heritage blue plaque in 2024, alongside Christina Broom, Diana Beck and Irene Barclay.
+A blue plaque was unveiled at her former home of 27 years at 1 Collingham Road, South Kensington, SW5 ONT, in the Royal Borough of Kensington and Chelsea on 9 July 2024.
+Singer/actress Elaine Delmar pulled the cord to unveil the blue plaque and the singer/songwriter Tori Cross performed one of Hall’s classic Cotton Club songs, “Stormy Weather”.